 What is the purpose of percutaneous endoscopic gastrostomy (PEG)?

-The purpose of a percutaneous endoscopic gastronomy is to feed those patients who cannot swallow food.
-Irrespective of the age of the patient or their medical condition, the purpose of percutaneous endoscopic gastronomy is to provide fluids and nutrition directly into the stomach.
+The purpose of a percutaneous endoscopic gastrostomy is to feed those patients who cannot swallow food.
+Irrespective of the age of the patient or their medical condition, the purpose of percutaneous endoscopic gastrostomy is to provide fluids and nutrition directly into the stomach.